Mohammed-Musthafa-Mukthar/UBC/README.md

 The pipeline supports:
 - Alignment of RNA-seq reads to a reference genome
 - Gene-level quantification
-- Differential gene expression analysis using the edgeR package
+- Differential gene expression analysis using the DESeq2 package
-- Functional enrichment analysis using Gene Ontology (GO) with clusterProfiler

 ### 3.2.
 Step-by-step instructions to fetch data and perform Differential Expression & Gene Ontology